Rot72/Django/README.md

   return HttpResponse(template.render(context, request))
 ```

-Send a variable called 'context' with the value equals to id from the Class called Members to the template
+Send a variable called 'context' with the value equal to the id of the Class called Members to the template
 ```
 def details(request, id):
   mymember = Member.objects.get(id=id)